Poland Cyber Threat Assessment - January 2026

 Stolen credentials represent a persistent threat enabling future intrusions.

 In a sample of recent infostealer logs, we identified credentials for 50,000+ Polish domains - companies, banks, healthcare, government, financial services, energy, defense.
-This includes both government employee credentials and Polish citizen credentials for government service portals.

 A single infostealer dump: 4.1 million credentials across 1.38 million domains.